-Kim received the Nobels Colloquia Prize for Leadership on Business and Economic Thinking 2008, and is a winner of the Eldridge Haynes Prize, awarded by the Academy of International Business and the Eldridge Haynes Memorial Trust of Business International, for the best original paper in the field of international business.
-He is the winner of the Prix DCF 2009 (Prix des Dirigeants Commerciaux de France 2009) in the category of « Stratégie d’entreprise ».
-L'Expansion also named Kim along with his colleague Renee Mauborgne as “the number one gurus of the future".
-The Sunday Times, (London) called them “two of Europe’s brightest business thinkers.
-Kim and Mauborgne provide a sizeable challenge to the way managers think about and practice strategy."
+Kim received the Nobel Colloquia Prize for Leadership on Business and Economic Thinking 2008 and is a winner of the Eldridge Haynes Prize, awarded by the Academy of International Business and the Eldridge Haynes Memorial Trust of Business International, for the best original paper in the field of international business.
+He is the winner of the Prix DCF 2009 (Prix des DirigeantsCommerciaux de France 2009) in the category of “Stratégied’entreprise.”
+L'Expansion also named Kim along with his colleague Renée Mauborgne as “the number one gurus of the future.”
+The Sunday Times (London) called them “two of Europe’s brightest business thinkers,” and noted, “Kim and Mauborgne provide a sizable challenge to the way managers think about and practice strategy.
 The Observer called Kim and Mauborgne, “the next big gurus to hit the business world.”
-Kim is the winner of several European Case Clearing House awards including ‘Best Case in Strategy’ in 2008 and ‘Best Overall Case’ across all disciplines and “Best Case in Strategy” in 2008.
+Kim is the winner of several Case Centre awards including “All-Time Top 40 Bestselling Cases” in 2014, “Best Overall Case” in 2009 across all disciplines and “Best Case in Strategy” in 2008.